-Mr. Sammurtok (interpretation): Good morning to Chesterfield Inlet and Rankin Inlet and my fellow colleagues.
+Mr. Sammurtok (interpretation): Good morning to the residents of Chesterfield Inlet and Rankin Inlet and my colleagues.

 (interpretation ends).
 Thank you, Mr. Speaker.
-My questions are to the Minister of Environment, and they concern the issue of marine protected areas in Nunavut.
+My questions are for the Minister of Environment and they concern the issue of marine protected areas in Nunavut.

-As the minister will recall, his predecessor made a formal ministers' statement earlier this year in which he indicated that "In recent years, the Government of Canada has proposed several land and marine protected areas in Nunavut without much input and consultation with our government."
+As the minister will recall, his predecessor made a formal minister's statement earlier this year in which he indicated that:

+"In recent years, the Government of Canada has proposed several land and marine protected areas in Nunavut without much input and consultation with our government."

-Mr. Speaker, as the minister is aware, work has been underway in respect to the South Hampton Island area of interest which may lead to a new marine protected area near the communities of Chesterfield Inlet and Coral Harbour.
+Mr. Speaker, as the minister is aware, work has been underway in respect to the Southampton Island Area of Interest, which may lead to a new marine protected area near the communities of Chesterfield Inlet and Coral Harbour.
 Can the minister clarify his department's current involvement with this project?
 Thank you, Mr. Speaker.